On this page...

 However, I wouldn't say it is the best book that I've read.
 It was kind of disappointing that when I was trying to dig something deeper into this story, I didn't see what the author was trying to say.
 Frankly, I think this book only stays on the surface.

-When I saw the author's photos, I feel like she is writing her own story.
+When I saw the author's photos, I felt like she was writing her own story.
 Maybe?
 I don't know...

 2. The Fault in Our Stars by John Green